Fake Looking Teeth After Dental Work: Natural Smile Restoration

 Because our laboratory is in-house, Dr. Marlin collaborates directly with our master ceramicist throughout the fabrication process.
 Dr. Marlin can discuss aesthetic goals, request specific refinements as the restoration is being fabricated, evaluate the restoration during fabrication, and ensure that the final product matches the approved digital design and patient aesthetic preferences.

-This level of direct collaboration is impossible in a commercial laboratory relationship where cases are submitted and finished restorations are returned for seating.
-Our in-house model allows real-time aesthetic refinement and ensures that each restoration receives the individual attention necessary for exceptional results.
+This level of direct collaboration is a key advantage of in-house fabrication, allowing real-time aesthetic refinement and ensuring that each restoration receives the individual attention necessary for exceptional results.

 Before and After Expectations